MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 # Considerations for Calling Plans

 This article describes considerations for emergency calling for Microsoft Calling Plan users.
-Phone System with Calling Plan is Microsoft's all-in-the-cloud voice solution for Teams users.
-This solution is the simplest option that connects Phone System to the PSTN for external calling.
-With this option, Microsoft acts as your PSTN carrier.
+Before reading the rest of this article, make sure you've reviewed critical emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 To find out if Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md) and [Microsoft Calling Plans for Teams](calling-plans-for-office-365.md).

-For your emergency calling planning purposes, review critical concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 ## Emergency call enablement for Calling Plans